Rejuvenating an Existing Lawn

 The other necessary follow-up step is frequent, light irrigations to keep the seed moist during the 21-day bluegrass germination period.
 Water for only a minute or two several times daily depending on temperature.
 Do not overwater during the 3-week germination time.
 This wastes water and creates unfavorable soil conditions for the roots of existing grass and trees.

-Plumes of the new grass should emerge from the germination holes and eventually spread due to their better adaptation for the environmental conditions (light, heat or moisture, etc.).
-This will take several years.
-There is no reason that overseeding can't be done next spring or fall if you want to speed the process.
-Obviously it is necessary to choose a grass species compatible to the existing lawn for this to be successful.
+Plumes of the new grass should emerge from the germination holes and eventually spread due to their better adaptation for the environmental conditions (light, heat, moisture, etc.).
+This may take several years but a good way to introduce newer varieties of turf grass.
+You can overseed in spring and fall if you want to speed the process.
+Choose a grass species compatible with the existing lawn for best results.

 For information on grass compatibility and the renovation process, see the CSU Extension fact sheet 7.241 on Renovating the Home Lawn.

 Do you have a question?
 Try Ask an Expert!